Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![For Laptop and Desktop breakpoint](/assets/Minimal-Laptop-Desktop-Breakpoint.jpg)

-See the below code pen how the layout adapts to every breakpoints:
+See the below code pen how the layout adapts to every breakpoint:

 {% codepen https://codepen.io/preethi-dev/pen/rNdqBbX %}

 ## Accomplish the Modern Layout

-Previuosly, We look at an minimal and simple layouts using `grid-template-areas`.
-Now, Move onto modern layout a ittle bit tricker.
+Previously, We look at a minimal and simple layout using `grid-template-areas`.
+Now, Moving on to the modern layout which little bit tricker.
 But, We can accomplish it smartly by ASCII-Art style.
 Let's attain the below layout slowly but surely.

 ![Modern layout](/assets/Modern-Layout.jpg)

-Apart from the base styles, Start to digging into crucial part.
+Apart from the base styles, Start digging into a crucial part.
 Let's define the layout and assign the idents to corresponding elements.
 In this layout, Apply the grid on `main` alone and `header` accomplished by flexbox.
 In `main`, Required to position the three `.image` blocks and a single `.text` block against named grid areas.

-For Mobile breakpoints, Define the layout and track listing using below CSS:
+For Mobile breakpoints, Define the layout and track listing using the below CSS:

 ```css
 .grid {